Dataport/polar/packages/clients/dish/README.md

 | - | - | - |
 | internalHost | string | The URL of the server where the DISH software and the monument services are hosted. |
 | internServicesBaseUrl | string | A combination of host, port and path to create a base URL that can be used for the monument services that run on the same server. |

+The `internalHost` is also needed as parameter for the DishExportMap plugin and the gfi plugin, and is passed as attribute of `configOverride` in the `createMap` call.
+DishExportMap needs this parameter to create the right URL for addressing the backend.
+The gfi displays photographs of the monuments and uses the parameter as path to the right folder on the server.

 ### Example configuration